hemachandarn/Time-Series-Analysis-of-Superstore-Sales-Data/README.md

 ## **Abstract**

-Customer feedback is a crucial source of information describing user experience with a company and its service.
-Just like in product development, efficient use of feedback can help identify and prioritize opportunities for company’s further development.
+Time series analysis deals with time series based data to extract patterns for predictions and other characteristics of the data.
+It uses a model for forecasting future values in a small time frame based on previous observations.
+It is widely used for non-stationary data, such as economic data, weather data, stock prices, and retail sales forecasting.

-This readme describes how the code for our Text Analysis and Classification Model works.
+This readme describes how the code for our Time Series Analysis and forecasting model works.

 ## **Obejective**

-In our analysis, we will utilize the power of text mining to do an in-depth analysis of customer reviews on an e-commerce clothing site data and build a classification model to predict whether the customer will recommend the product or not.

-It will help retailers to have an understanding about their products, mistakes and customer satisfaction.
+Our main objective is to analyze the time series data in order to extract meaningful statistics and other characteristics of the data and then build a Time series forecasting model to predict future values based on previously observed values.

 ## **Methodology**